Workplace productivity statistics for 2022

 In other words, a good productivity percentage means that workers spend:

-And, what are the key factors that increase productivity?
+Now, let's see how exactly you can stay productive and, what are the key factors that increase productivity.

 Another equally relevant category refers to the objective conditions in our surroundings, and, if possible, making those conditions optimal for productivity.